bitphage/accounts/README.md

 License and Authors
 ===================

-* Author:: Sander van Zoest <svanzoest@onehealth.com>
+* Author:: Sander van Zoest <sander+cookbooks@vanzoest.com>

-* Copyright:: 2009 Alexander van Zoest
+* Copyright:: 2009-2015 Alexander van Zoest
-* Copyright:: 2010-2014, OneHealth Solutions, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.